REIO7200/FishyRealtime/FishyRealtime/README.md

 -Go back to the Photon Dashboard and on your project copy the App ID to the FishyRealtime's App Id field -In the Version put whatever you like.
-Keep in mind that clients with different versions cant connect to eachother -You can leave the socket type to UDP, but if you are making a WebGL game, change it to Web Socket -Thats it!
+Keep in mind that clients with different versions cant connect to eachother -You can leave the socket type to UDP, but if you are making a WebGL game, change it to Web Socket -You must set your NetworkManagers persistence to DestroyNewest.
+I couldnt find a way to make it to work with the other two -Thats it!

 Matchmaking: